abarim-mud/abarim-mud.github.io/player.markdown

 ## Replenishment

 Your hps/mana/mvs will replenish over time.
-However through potions you could significally speed up that.
+However there is a way to significally speed that up.
+The way is using potions.

+Every new character receives 5 replenishment potions for every of 3 stats(hps, mana and moves).
+In order to use it execute `quaff healing` or `quaff mana`.
+It'll boost the regen of the corresponding stat for one minute.

+It's possible to purchase more of such potions in the Alchemist store.